-17.3 microPlyer Step Interpolator and Stand Still Detection
+16.3 MicroPlyer Step Interpolator and Stand Still Detection

-For each active edge on STEP, microPlyer produces microsteps at 256x resolution, as shown in Figure 17.2.
+For each active edge on STEP, MicroPlyer produces microsteps at 256x resolution, as shown in Figure 16.2.
 It interpolates the time in between of two step impulses at the step input based on the last step interval.
 This way, from 2 microsteps (128 microstep to 256 microstep interpolation) up to 256 microsteps (full step input to 256 microsteps) are driven for a single step pulse.

-Enable microPlyer by setting the intpol bit in the CHOPCONF register.
-Operation is only recommended in STEP/DIR mode.
+Enable MicroPlyer by setting the intpol bit in the CHOPCONF register.

 The step rate for the interpolated 2 to 256 microsteps is determined by measuring the time interval of the previous step period and dividing it into up to 256 equal parts.
-The maximum time between two microsteps corresponds to 2^{20} (roughly one million system clock cycles), for an even distribution of 256 microsteps.
-At 16 MHz system clock frequency, this results in a minimum step input frequency of 16 Hz for microPlyer operation.
+The maximum time between two microsteps corresponds to 220 (roughly one million system clock cycles), for an even distribution of 256 microsteps.
+At 16 MHz system clock frequency, this results in a minimum step input frequency of 16 Hz for MicroPlyer operation.
 A lower step rate causes the STST bit to be set, which indicates a standstill event.
-At that frequency, microsteps occur at a rate of (system clock frequency)/ 2^{16} - 256 Hz.
+At that frequency, microsteps occur at a rate of (system clock frequency)/216 - 256 Hz.
 When a stand still is detected, the driver automatically switches the motor to holding current IHOLD.

-microPlyer only works perfectly with a stable STEP frequency.
+MicroPlyer only works perfectly with a stable STEP frequency.
 Do not use the dedge option if the STEP signal does not have a 50% duty cycle.